peter-noerlund/sky25a-levenshtein/docs/info.md

 The device is organized as a wishbone bus which is accessed through commands on an SPI bus.

-The maximum SPI frequency is 25% of the master clock.
+The maximum SPI frequency is 25% of the master clock (12.5MHz when the chip is running at 50MHz).

+The bus uses SPI mode 3 (CPOL=1, CPHA=1)

 **Input bytes:**